carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

 3. Open the windows [PowerShell](https://en.wikipedia.org/wiki/Windows_PowerShell);
 go to your start menu/search enter the term **'cmd'**; you will be able to start the shell (the shell should start from C:\Users\your-pc-username>).
-4. Change to the Downloads directory:
+4. Change to the download directory

 ~~~
 > cd Downloads
 ~~~
 {: .bash}

 5. Locate a file on your computer that you wish to upload (be sure you know the path).
 Then upload it to your remote machine **(you will need to know your AMI instance address (which starts with ec2), and login credentials)**.
-You will be prompted to enter a password, and then your upload will begin. **(make sure you substitute 'your-pc-username' for your actual pc username and 'ec2-54-88-126-85.compute-1.amazonaws.com' with your AMI instance address)**
+You will be prompted to enter a password, and then your upload will begin. **(make sure you use substitute 'your-pc-username' for your actual pc username and 'ec2-54-88-126-85.compute-1.amazonaws.com' with your AMI instance address)**

 ~~~
 C:\User\your-pc-username\Downloads> pscp.exe local_file.txt dcuser@ec2-54-88-126-85.compute-1.amazonaws.com:/home/dcuser/